Mugdha001/sp19-202-westeros/README.md

  - Created UI mockups for the same.
  - Contributed to designing different levels of the game
  - Coded transition of the game using transition screens
- - Suggested various improvements to keep the code clean and simple.
+ - As a champion of the XP value "Simplicity", I suggested various improvements to keep the code clean and simple.
+Improvements that would help us maintain the code better and easier to extend
  - Design and coding of the Observer pattern to handle the ScoreBoard actor.
  - UML Diagrams for the Observer Pattern
  - Created the 1 minute promo video for the game